KevinWu-1/temporal-demo/README.md

   - Shared files are located in the `packages` directory
     - Contests of this directory have been extracted from the `apps` folder for easier access between multiple services

-- Containerization & Orchistration
+- Containerization & Orchestration

   - This application is set up so that each runnable service has it's own Dockerfile
-  - Tilt is leverages as a orchistration tool and provides auto-refresh for updates
+  - Tilt is leverages as a orchestration tool and provides auto-refresh for updates
   - The dockerization of workers allow the number of workers to be easily scalable

 - Temporal

   - Temporal brings the following
-    - Durability - Workflow states are stored so that if a woker fails, state can be recovered by another worker to continue executing
+    - Durability - Workflow states are stored so that if a worker fails, state can be recovered by another worker to continue executing
       - This application, by default workflows and state will not persist after shutting down the Temporal cluster.
 Run `npm run temporal-persist` if you would like this functionality
     - Scalability - Temporal workflows and activities are loaded into queues for workers to process.
 Worker count can easily be increased for better performance
     - Elasticity. - Temporal workflows and activities can be assigned to specific task-queues.
-One can dynamically allocate resources by assiging more workers to specific queues
+One can dynamically allocate resources by assigning more workers to specific queues

 - Tilt